 With the exception of the Quebec City-Windsor corridor, train travel is often more expensive than flying.
 However, prices are cheaper in winter months, and discounts are often available to early bookers.

-The Canrailpass, similar to a flight pass, offers considerable savings and gives you 21 days to use seven one-way, economy-class trips.
+VIA Rail offers a variety of Canrailpasses that can save you some money if you'll be riding the rails multiple times.
+You can choose between passes for the Quebec City-Windsor corridor and passes for the entire system nationwide, with options for seven to 10 trips over a given travel period.
 Advance reservations are strongly recommended and can be booked online or by phone.
 Longer trips in peak season can sell out months in advance, as can routes to Hudson Bay during polar bear season.

 Note that trains can always run late, as freight traffic takes priority.

-The privately owned Rocky Mountaineer offers popular daylong and multi-day trips through the Canadian Rockies.
+The privately owned Rocky Mountaineer offers popular multi-day trips through the Canadian Rockies.

 For those interested in train travel from the United States, Amtrak partners with VIA Rail to connect a handful of U.S. and Canadian cities, including New York City and Montreal as well as Seattle and Vancouver.